GoldbarGames/ONScripter-EN-Steam/README.md

 # Compiling on Windows
 1. Install MinGW and MSYS
-2. Run "./configure --with-internal-libs"
-3. Run "make"
+2. Run "make"

 This will create "onscripter-en.exe"

+(DO NOT run ./configure, this will overwrite the makefile and compiling will not work)

 Please also make sure to place the Steam files in the /include and /lib folders before compiling.